UKBGF Board Elections

-29th May 2020 update: Social distancing rules still prohibit virtually all live backgammon and there is currently no target date for its resumption.
+14th September 2020 update: New social distancing rules here and here have the force of law and still prohibit virtually all live backgammon.
+There is currently no target date for its resumption – see the ‘Rule of Six‘ blogpost for the latest guidance.
 As previously announced:

 The 2020 UK Tour, both Masters and Intermediate, is cancelled and the 2021 TWI event will not take place.

-While live play is suspended there are of course many online options.
-Some of these are listed here on our ‘Resources’ page, with a more detailed discussion about the technical requirements here.
-The UKBGF rated match policy generally precludes the inclusion of online match results but, since the start of the Covid-19 pandemic, some pre-authorised, time limited exceptions to this rule have been granted.
-We do not anticipate granting any further exceptions during the pandemic and, in any case, no online match played after 30th June 2020 will be rated, even if within the scope of an allowed exception.
+While live play is suspended there are of course many online options and there is a new Online Results website for eligible online tournaments.
+Some online platforms are listed here on our ‘Resources’ page, with a more detailed discussion about the technical requirements here.
+The UKBGF rated match policy generally precludes the inclusion of online match results in the Live Ratings but, since the start of the Covid-19 pandemic, some pre-authorised, time limited exceptions to this rule have been granted.
+We do not anticipate granting any further exceptions during the pandemic and, in any case, no online match played after 30th June 2020 will be included in the Live Ratings, even if within the scope of an allowed exception.
+Furthermore, we reserve the right to exclude live tournament results if it appears that they have taken place in deliberate violation of the above rules.

 Backgammon is one of the world’s truly great board games.
 Versions of the game have been played for about 5,000 years – a testament to its enduring fascination.
 Hundreds of people play live games regularly in the UK and thousands play regularly online.